 Best Evidence in Brief is a biweekly e-newsletter, produced by CRRE and the University of York’s Institute for Effective Education in England, which offers a quick roundup of current education research news.
 What makes Best Evidence in Brief different from other education newsletters is that we look at the evidence behind the headlines, providing you with practical information on what works in schools.

-To sign up for Best Evidence in Brief, visit www.bestevidence.org/subscribe.cfm.
+To sign up for Best Evidence in Brief, visit bestevidence.org/contact.

-Robert Slavin, director of CRRE, blogs about evidence-based education reform.
-The blog’s main focus is how educational policy can be informed by research and innovation and, in turn, promote development and evaluation of promising practices to improve student outcomes.
+Robert Slavin, the late director of CRRE, wrote weekly blogs about evidence-based education reform.
+The blog’s main focus was how educational policy can be informed by research and innovation and, in turn, promote development and evaluation of promising practices to improve student outcomes.